 Lieutenant-Colonel W.H.
-Clark-Kennedy, VC, CMG, DSO
+Clark-Kennedy, VC, CMG, DSO\

-William Hew Clark-Kennedy was born in Ayrshire, Scotland, on 3 March 1879.
+William Hew Clark-Kennedy was born in Ayrshire, Scotland, on March 3, 1879.
 He was educated at St. Andrew's College, Southborough, Kent, and after graduation, he went to work for the Scottish Life Insurance Company.
-When the Boer War broke out (a.k.a. the "South African War", 1899-1902), he served with the Imperial Yeomanry and the Rhodesian Horse, rising to the rank of lieutenant.
+When the Second Boer War broke out he served with the Imperial Yeomanry and the Rhodesian Horse, rising to the rank of lieutenant.

 At the end of the Boer War, Clark-Kennedy was transferred to Canada in 1903, to the Canadian office of the Company, in Montreal.
-When war broke out in

-1914, he joined the 13th Montreal Royal Highlanders Battalion, before being transferred to the 24th Victoria Rifles Battalion which he later commanded.
+When war broke out in 1914, he joined the 13th Montreal Royal Highlanders Battalion, before being transferred to the 24th Victoria Rifles Battalion which he later commanded.

-Serving throughout the war, Clark-Kennedy was badly knocked out during the Second Battle of Ypres in April 1915.
-He was awarded the Distinguished Service Order in May 1915 for his actions at Festubert, a Companionship in the Order of St. Michael and St. George in 1917 along with a Bar for his DSO, the French Croix de Guerre avec Palme, and was four times Mentioned in Dispatches.
+Clark-Kennedy was injured during the Second Battle of Ypres in April 1915.
+He was awarded the Distinguished Service Order in May 1915 for his actions at Festubert, a Companionship in the Order of St. Michael and St. George in 1917 along with a Bar for his DSO, the French Croix de Guerre avec Palme, and was four times Mentioned in Despatches.